Zero waste: is it accessible?

 Help people kick the nasty habit of packing up two oranges in a plastic produce bag by showing an alternative.

 You can make your own reusable produce bags (so easy!) or purchase 100% cotton produce bags wholesale online and promote a sort of bag share program.
 It’s a cheap, effective way of making people think twice about using unnecessary single-use plastic.

 When sharing, be sure to touch on not only the wider environmental impact, but the fact that those with poor infrastructure (not enough dumpsters provided by landlords, city pickup is unreliable) can enjoy seeing fewer bags blowing around in their streets and parks.

 Where to share them: farmers markets, grocery stores, food banks.

-fresh food access
+Provide fresh food access

 Reclaiming abandoned spaces and feeding your community is one of the most powerful things you can do for a community.
 And not just in a feel-good way – in real, substantive ways that counteract the effects of living in under-served, high-poverty, high-violence communities:

 Results suggest that the garden programs provided opportunities for constructive activities, contributions to the community, relationship and interpersonal skill development, informal social control, exploring cognitive and behavioral competence, and improved nutrition.
 Community gardens promoted developmental assets for involved youth while improving their access to and consumption of healthy foods. (source)